Tail-Aware Density Forecasting of Locally Explosive Time Series: A Neural Network Approach: Monte Carlo Simulations

 Tables \ref{tab:rmse_mar01_h1}, \ref{tab:rmse_mar02_h1}, \ref{tab:rmse_mar11_h1}, and \ref{tab:rmse_marma1111_h1} present the one-period-ahead RMSE results for all four data-generating processes.
-The MDN approach almost always exhibits the lowest RMSE in the tail region and over the full distribution, regardless of the tail index $\alpha$ and the conditional moment order.\footnote{Notable exceptions occur at $\alpha = 1.8$: for MAR(0,2) and MAR(1,1), Nadaraya-Watson performs better for higher-order moments ($k \geq 2$), while for MARMA(1,1,1,1), Nadaraya-Watson outperforms only for the fourth moment.} In the center of the distribution, Nadaraya-Watson consistently achieves the lowest RMSE across almost all configurations, benefiting from its local averaging properties in regions where the conditional distribution exhibits more regular behavior.
+The MDN approach almost always exhibits the lowest RMSE in the tail region and over the full distribution, regardless of the tail index $\alpha$ and the conditional moment order.\footnote{Notable exceptions occur at $\alpha = 1.8$: for MAR(0,2) and MAR(1,1), Nadaraya-Watson performs better for higher-order moments ($k \geq 2$), while for MARMA(1,1,1,1), Nadaraya-Watson outperforms only for the fourth moment.} In the center of the distribution, Nadaraya-Watson consistently achieves the lowest RMSE across almost all configurations, benefiting from regions where the conditional distribution exhibits more regular behavior.
 Importantly, when the MDN does not achieve the lowest RMSE in the center, it consistently ranks as the second-best method.
-The more traditional forecasting methods of \cite{lanneOptimalForecastingNoncausal2012} and \cite{gourierouxNonlinearForeBack2025}, as well as FlexZBoost, are almost always dominated in all regions.
+The more traditional forecasting methods of \cite{lanneOptimalForecastingNoncausal2012} and \cite{gourierouxNonlinearForeBack2025}, as well as FlexZBoost are almost always dominated in all regions.

-The statistical significance of these performance differences is confirmed by the MCS tests.
-In most cases, only one forecasting approach belongs to the $MCS_{90\%}$ set of models with superior forecasting abilities: Nadaraya-Watson for the central region, and the MDN for the tail region and overall distribution.\footnote{We also test the sensitivity of our findings to the choice of the forecast horizon ($h=2$ and $h=5$) both in terms of RMSE and MCS test.
-The results, available in Section 3 of the Online Appendix, are qualitatively similar.}
+The statistical significance of these differences in performance is confirmed by the MCS tests.
+In most cases, only one forecasting approach belongs to the $MCS_{90\%}$: Nadaraya-Watson for the central region, and the MDN for the tail region and overall distribution.\footnotemark [3]

 Figure \ref{f1} provides a visual comparison of the one-step-ahead predictive conditional moments for a MAR(0,1) process with tail-index $\alpha=1.4$ across the five competing approaches.
 The MDN produces smooth predictions that closely track the theoretical moments throughout the distribution. \cite{gourierouxNonlinearForeBack2025}'s forecasts are also smooth but increasingly drift from the truth in the tails.
 FlexZBoost exhibits a staircase-like pattern with systematic deviations.
 The moment forecasts from Nadaraya-Watson and \cite{lanneOptimalForecastingNoncausal2012} become increasingly noisy as we move away from the center.
 These patterns are qualitatively similar, though noisier, at longer horizons $h=2$ and $h=5$ (see the Online Appendix).